Ivana505/catoverse-blog/README.md

 I want to say thank you to my Mentor Tim for the guidance, tutor support and special thanks to the Code Institute Slack community.

 ### Content
  - Content was created intentionally for the purpose of this project and this Website.
-Credits go to the creator of the Website.